chuanqisun/turbo-query/docs/ROADMAP.md

 - Use a single intersection observer for all list items
 - Investigate Performance impact due to Edge efficient mode
 - Style-free html copy
+- Add links to GitHub on options page
+- Show release notes on options page

 # Maybe